benvillalobos/msbuildism/the-packaging-project/README.md

     </ItemGroup>
 ```

 Setting `OutputItemType="Foo"` tells the build to gather the build output of that `ProjectReference` **into a new item** named "Foo".
-Now, we have to insert this new item into `Content` during the build.
+Now we have to insert this new item into `Content` during the build.
 Unfortunately (or fortunately), you can do this MANY ways to do this.

-I'll cover the two most common ways that, in combination, should give you enough flexibility to get your package built and packed properly.

-### Use outputs from ProjectReferences directly when packing
+#### Limitations of OutputItemType
+The main limitation to be aware of is the meaning of "build outputs" here.
+Build outputs primarily means "the dll/exe/pdb".
+If your build produces other files, they may not be included in this new item.

+### Manually Gathering Other Build Outputs
+In the event that `OutputItemType` doesn't quite cut it, you have other options.

+#### 1. Use `ReferenceOutputAssembly`
+Using `ReferenceOutputAssembly=true` on your `ProjectReference` will tell the build "

+### Using OutputItemType To Gather Build Outputs
 #### Pros
-- No extra copies into packaging project's bin folder
+- No extra copies into packaging project's bin folder, saving disk space & build time.
 #### Cons
 - Manually referencing a file from the output of a separate project doesn't look nice.
 - Lack of folder customization for specific items